 (1) The Council on Regional Security will be composed of experienced and trustworthy members of the Coalition, and will be responsible for monitoring and responding to regional security issues.
 The Council will choose a Chair as needed, who will fulfill all secretarial requirements of the Council that may arise.

-(2) The minimum qualifications for membership in the Council on Regional Security are: maintaining a nation in the South Pacific and having served at least six consecutive months as a legislator or two terms in the Local Council.
+(2) The minimum qualifications for membership in the Council on Regional Security are: maintaining a nation in the South Pacific and having served at least six consecutive months as a legislator.

 (3) Eligible members may become members of the Council on Regional Security via two methods, either application to the Council itself, or nomination by the Delegate and Prime Minister.

 (4) If applying directly to the Council, applicants should explain why they are well suited to protect regional security.
 Applications will remain private.
 The Council will review the application and determine whether or not the applicant is well suited.
 If the application is approved, the Council will forward the nomination to the Assembly for approval via a three-fifths majority vote.